updated on 25 April 2023

 Strictly speaking, the lockstep model applies only to equity partners, but some lockstep firms apply the system to salaried partners and associates too.

 The lockstep model creates collegiality, stability and cohesion, as well as loyalty, by placing emphasis on group achievement and teamwork rather than competition between lawyers at the same firm.
-“A lockstep model provides certainty in terms of partner progression,” explains Hanh.
-“A partner will know what his or her remuneration will be depending on their seniority at the firm.
+“A lockstep model provides certainty in terms of partner progression,” explains a partner at Charles Russel Speechlys LLP.
+“A partner will know what their remuneration will be depending on their seniority at the firm.
 The pre-established criteria for remuneration also arguably ensures greater transparency and emphasises the sense of sharing and support between partners – and the gains and benefits from diversifying opportunities and spreading risk.
 In theory, a lockstep model should create a more collegiate culture in which lawyers pursue the firm’s best interests rather than their own, while also rewarding longevity and loyalty, affording greater security to partners.”

 The lockstep model fails to link reward with individual performance, which critics believe encourages inefficiency and unfair situations where lesser performers can ‘coast’ on the greater contributions of others.
-“Firms using a traditional lockstep system lack the flexibility to deal with underperforming partners as well as high performing partners irrespective of their seniority,” explains Hanh.
+“Firms using a traditional lockstep system lack the flexibility to deal with underperforming partners as well as high performing partners irrespective of their seniority,” the partner explains.
 “Lockstep assumes that senior partners generate more for the business than junior partners and fails to properly account for the speedy progress of higher performing partners.”

 Modified lockstep – merit-based pay

 Many top organisations, including magic circle firm Slaughter and May, have continued to use a lockstep model, believing that its benefits far outweigh its drawbacks when it comes to a firm’s overall performance and long-term health.